Wheatley, Oxfordshire: Governance

 Wheatley has three tiers of local government, at parish, district, and county level: Wheatley Parish Council, South Oxfordshire District Council, and Oxfordshire County Council.
 Wheatley Parish Council generally meets at the Merry Bells village hall at 89 High Street, and its office is at 89A High Street in the same building.

-Wheatley was historically a hamlet in the parish of Cuddesdon, which was part of Bullingdon Hundred.
-Wheatley gradually gained its independence from Cuddesdon, having its own chapel by 1427, appointing its own church wardens by the sixteenth century, and finally being made a separate parish in 1854.
+Wheatley was historically a hamlet in the ancient parish of Cuddesdon, which formed part of the Bullingdon Hundred. of Oxfordshire.
+Wheatley gradually gained its independence from Cuddesdon, having its own chapel of ease by 1427, appointing its own church wardens by the sixteenth century, and being made a separate ecclesiastical parish in 1854.
+The chapelry or ecclesiastical parish of Wheatley administered parish functions under the poor laws from the 17th century onwards, separately from other parts of Cuddesdon parish.
+As such, Wheatley also became a separate civil parish in 1866 when the legal definition of 'parish' was changed to be the areas used for administering the poor laws.
 From 1835 Wheatley was included in the Headington Poor Law Union.

-The parish of Wheatley was made a local board district on 4 November 1857, with a local board established to look after public health and local government.
-Under the Local Government Act 1894, local boards became urban districts on 31 December 1894.
+Wheatley was made a local board district on 4 November 1857, with a local board established to look after public health and local government.
+Under the Local Government Act 1894, local board districts became urban districts on 31 December 1894.
 Wheatley was relatively small for an urban district, with its population by 1931 only having reached 1,268 people.
-Wheatley Urban District was abolished under a County Review Order, with the area becoming part of Bullingdon Rural District on 1 April 1932.
-Wheatley Parish Council was established at the same time.
+Wheatley Urban District was abolished under a county review order, with the area being downgraded to a rural parish in the Bullingdon Rural District on 1 April 1932.
+Wheatley Parish Council was established as part of the change of status in 1932.
 Bullingdon Rural District in turn was abolished in 1974, becoming part of South Oxfordshire.

 Amenities

 Wheatley has a Church of England county primary school and a County Council secondary school.

-Wheatley has regular bus services.
-Oxford Bus Company route 46 links Wheatley and Littleworth with Oxford via Horspath and Cowley, and also with Great Milton.
-Oxford Bus Company route U1 links Wheatley with Harcourt Hill via Oxford.
-Arriva Beds & Bucks routes 280 and X8 link Wheatley with Oxford via Headington, and with Aylesbury via Thame and Haddenham.

 Wheatley has a post office, an Asda superstore with a petrol filling station, a Co-Op pharmacy, several shops in the High Street, and numerous village societies, including the Wheatley Society and a Village Produce Association which holds an annual show.

-Wheatley has a few pubs, including: